 The proposed TSF will likely include oil-filled operational equipment associated with project infrastructure (e.g., pumps, transformers, electric distribution switchgear).
 In addition, it is possible that a maintenance shop will be constructed at the TSF; if this occurs, oil may be stored at that location.
 The Ray Operations' existing Spill Prevention, Control, and Countermeasures (SPCC) Plan will be amended to encompass the oil stored at the TSF site.
 The SPCC Plan addresses how the Ray Operations complies with the requirements of 40 C.F.R.
-Part 112, including secondary containment, employee training, and emergency response requirements.
-In addition, Asarco will add any oil storage containers at the TSF to the routine visual inspections currently conducted under the SPCC program at the rest of the Ray Operations.
-Most oil storage containers are currently inspected on a quarterly basis, and inspections are expected to occur at the same frequency for any containers at the TSF site.
-Bulk storage containers must also be periodically inspected for integrity at frequencies consistent with recommendations of the Steel Tank Institute.
+Part 112, including secondary containment, contractor storage, employee training, and emergency response requirements.
+Any oil-filled operational equipment or oil storage containers 55 gallons or greater will be located in secondary containment.
+Asarco will add any oil storage containers 55 gallons or greater at the TSF to the routine visual inspections currently conducted under the current SPCC program.
+Oil storage containers are currently inspected on a quarterly basis, and will occur at the same frequency for all regulated containers at the TSF site.
+In addition to the visual inspections, bulk storage containers will be periodically inspected for integrity.